ekkus93/sparkle_motion/docs/NOTEBOOK_AGENT_INTEGRATION.md

 > Design note: Drive mounting remains optional for privacy-sensitive runs, but notebook helpers assume Drive when available so that final MP4 files survive VM restarts.

+### Artifact backend selection

+- The runtime now validates `ARTIFACTS_BACKEND` via `sparkle_motion.utils.env.resolve_artifacts_backend()`.
+Leaving the env unset defaults to real ADK (`adk`), while setting `ARTIFACTS_BACKEND=filesystem` activates the shim.
+Any other value raises immediately during helper/CLI startup so misconfigured notebooks fail fast.
+- When the filesystem backend is selected, set `ARTIFACTS_FS_ROOT=/content/sparkle_motion/artifacts_fs` (or a Drive path) and `ARTIFACTS_FS_INDEX=/content/sparkle_motion/artifacts_fs/index.db` in the same env cell.
+These variables are consumed directly by `FilesystemArtifactsConfig.from_env()`, which now reads `os.environ` and mkdirs the directories automatically.
+- The `Filesystem artifact retention helper` cell already checks that `ARTIFACTS_BACKEND=filesystem` before exposing destructive actions; with the new validation helpers, the CLI emits a descriptive error when the backend is unset or typoed.
+- Toggle guidance:
+	- Use `ARTIFACTS_BACKEND=adk` for production or when ArtifactService is reachable.
+	- Use `ARTIFACTS_BACKEND=filesystem` for Colab/offline runs when you rely on local disk + SQLite manifests.
+Remember to export the same env vars before running notebooks, CLI retention tasks, or local smoke tests so every process points to the same shim root.

 ## Detailed design: end-to-end notebook workflow

 ### 1. Notebook scaffolding